-When it comes to survival, improvising efficient solutions from common items can save the day.
-There are good tools all around you and you need to be able and recognize them.
-The following household items can be found in most North American homes and they will come in handy during an emergency.
+When it comes to survival, improvising efficient solutions from everyday items can save the day.
+There are useful tools all around you, and you need to be able and recognize them.
+The following household items can be found in most North American homes, and they will come in handy during an emergency.

 Some may argue that the whole point of preparedness is that we won’t have to improvise when it hits the fan, but you might not have any other choice.
-You could be far away from your supplies and tools, you could be on vacation for example, what then?
+You could be far away from your supplies and tools, you could be on vacation, for example, what then?
 Survival should be an option for everyone, regardless if they have their own survival toolkit or not.
 Relying on your wits and skills to make good use of household items will get you through whatever may come.
-All you need is a survivalist mindset and some good household items.
+All you need is a survivalist mindset and some useful household items.

 Here are ten household items that you can use in an emergency:

 This is one of the household items that should be obvious when it comes to survival.
 I probably shouldn’t even add it to the list.
 You might not have your expensive and excellent survival gear with you all the time.
 However, I bet that if you walk in any kitchen, you will find a sturdy 10-inch chef’s knife.
 You will be able to make good use of it, just like you would with a survival knife.